Emergencies

 Heavy Bleeding and/or Severe Lower Abdominal Pain

-In early pregnancy if you experience heavy vaginal bleeding (i.e. more than a normal period, soaking sanitary towels more than one every 30 to 60 minutes), you should contact your GP/South Doc or contact the Emergency Room in CUMH.
+In early pregnancy if you experience heavy vaginal bleeding (i.e. if you need to change a sanitary towel (pad) with blood clots every 15 minutes for more than an hour), you should contact your GP/South Doc or contact the Emergency Room in CUMH.

 Severe lower abdominal pain is not normally experienced in early pregnancy.